Design tokens

 Is this temporary or urgent?

-→ Hacks, not theme Theme should be predictable.
 If a visual change needs detective work to explain, the architecture is already drifting.

 Theme does not contain layout fixes, accessibility repairs, JavaScript state handling, or emergency overrides pretending not to be hacks.
+If a change needs new structure or behaviour, that belongs in layout or components — not a theme workaround.

 :root {